Rep. Mario Diaz-Balart is first congressman to announce testing positive for coronavirus

 In Iran, the coronavirus has killed several lawmakers and senior political figures.

-On Wednesday, President Trump described himself as a “wartime president” fighting an invisible enemy and invoked rarely used emergency powers to marshal critical medical supplies against the coronavirus pandemic.
+Hours earlier in the day, President Trump described himself as a “wartime president” fighting an invisible enemy and invoked rarely used emergency powers to marshal critical medical supplies against the coronavirus pandemic.
 The Senate, meanwhile, approved an aid package that will guarantee sick leave to workers who fall ill.

 Trump tapped his authority under the 70-year-old Defense Production Act to give the government more power to steer production by private companies and try to overcome shortages in masks, ventilators and other supplies.